Veolia seeks EU approval to vote at Suez AGM, sources say

 Veolia has been locked in a battle for months with water and waste management rival Suez, which opposes its moves to try to take over the company in an increasingly hostile saga.

-Veolia is Suez’s top stakeholder with 29.9% and has launched a 11.2 billion euro ($13.21 billion) bid for the firm, but under EU rules it cannot exercise control or influence over its target until the deal is cleared by regulators.
+Veolia is Suez’s top stakeholder with 29.9% and has launched a 11.2-billion-euro ($13.21 billion) bid for the firm, but under EU merger rules it cannot exercise control or influence over its target until the deal is cleared by regulators.

 It will require special approval to use its vote to back some resolutions, and has begun talks with Brussels to determine what areas it might be able to vote on, the two sources said.